Application Process for 2018 - 2019

 You can compare private loan terms side by side and review loan options online at Private Student Loans.

 Step 10: Accept/Reduce/Decline your award in TouroOne.
+Currently available only for 17/18

 Once you have fully completed all required steps, federal loans disburse to the school in equal disbursements at the beginning of each semester in the award year (per your financial aid award letter).

-* If a refund of federal funds is due to you (i.e., federal loan funds exceed total tuition and fees), federal regulations allow the University fourteen business days to process the refund.
+* If a refund of federal funds is due to you (i.e., federal loan funds exceed total tuition and fees), federal regulations allow the University fourteen calendar days to process the refund.
 Please contact the Bursar's office for additional information.

 Please note that your cost of living disbursements are generally dependent upon applying and being approved for the Grad PLUS Loan or private alternative loans.